asifrahaman13/superquery/CONTRIBUTING.md

 ## Install precommit hooks.

-You need to install the pre-commit hooks to ensure that your code follows the proper guidelines and linting.
+You must install the pre-commit hooks to ensure that your code follows the proper guidelines and linting.

  `pre-commit install`